Create a canvas app from Microsoft Dataverse in Power Apps

 You'll probably want to make more changes before you use this app or share it with others.
 As a best practice, save your work so far before you proceed.

 Near the upper-left corner, select the File tab.

 In the App settings page, set the app name to AppGen, change the background color to deep red, and change the icon to a checkmark.

 Near the left edge, select Save and then, in the lower-left corner, select Save.

-In this quickstart, you created an app to manage sample data about accounts in CDS for Apps.
+In this quickstart, you created an app to manage sample data about accounts in Dataverse.
 As a next step, customize the gallery and other elements of the default browse screen to better suit your needs.